-A student that receives any final individual course grade of D will be allowed to remediate the course in which the D grade was received.
+A student that receives any final individual course grade of F will be referred to the APSC for review and approval to remediate the course in which the F grade was received.
 Remediation is a self-study process in which the student is given the opportunity to improve their grade typically by taking a comprehensive remediation examination at a later time (Remediation).
 During Remediation, students may seek faculty assistance, or utilize other resources listed in the Promediation section to help prepare them for the remediation exam.
 Satisfactory completion of remediation is determined by a grade of 70% or better on the remediation exam.
 Regardless of their score on the remediation exam, the highest grade for students successfully remediating a course is a grade of "C" and the student will be assigned a grade of RC on their transcript (Successful Remediation).
-Students who earn 3 "D" grades cumulatively at any time in the program, irrespective of whether those D grades have been successfully remediated, will be referred to the APSC for review and may not be allowed to remediate any future courses.
+Students who earn 2 "F" grades cumulatively at any time in the program, irrespective of whether those F grades have been successfully remediated, will be referred to the APSC for review and may not be allowed to remediate any future courses.